l0kifs/task-context-mcp/README.md

 1. **Task Completion**: Agent completes a task and receives user feedback
 2. **Success Analysis**: Agent analyzes whether the execution was successful
 3. **Artifact Updates**:
-   - Successful approaches: `create_or_update_artifact` to store improved practices/rules
+   - Successful approaches: `create_artifact` to add new practices/rules/learnings
+   - Refinements needed: `update_artifact` to improve existing artifacts
    - Outdated methods: `archive_artifact` with reason for archival
-4. **Future Benefit**: Subsequent tasks automatically benefit from the improved artifacts
+4. **Future Benefit**: Subsequent tasks of the same type automatically benefit from the improved artifacts

 ## Configuration